 Mostly, I think that I wanted to do a bit of low-stakes messing around.
 Non-sequitur tinkering, you could call it.
-It’s sort of like working on your car, or the Hackintosh hijinks discussed in this Salad Days episode.
+It’s sort of like working on your car, or the Hackintosh hijinks discussed in the Salad Days episode.
 (Or making a bunch of stew even though your wife doesn’t want any.
 Like I’m doing right now.)

 Jekyll is a nice, lean static blog generator.
 However:

 - I already have this blog looking the way I want, and I don’t want to painstakingly recreate it.

 - There’s also that should Death Mountain leave a web host that uses WordPress, Bravest Ever would leave it, too, and I don’t want to mess with the way Katt does posts (via WordPress).

 - Also, I liked posting using the WordPress iOS app the one time I’ve used it so far.

 - I like WordPress’s thorough cross-linking by dates and categories.

 I wanted to keep the WordPress design and input methods while also having a static site.
 Maciej, the Pinboard guy, said something about this in passing quite a while ago.

 You can use a program like wget or curl to generate a flat HTML version of your website from this local version, and then upload these files to your public server to share them with the world.